KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - speechnorm
     - Audio Effect
     - Audio
-    - Speech Normalizer. (avfilter.speechnorm)
+    - Speech Normalizer (avfilter.speechnorm)
   * - spill_suppress
     - Video Effect
     - Alpha, Mask and Keying
     - Remove green or blue spill light from subjects shot in front of a green or blue screen (frei0r.spillsupress)
   * - spotremover
     - Video Effect
     - Alpha, Mask and Keying
     - Replace an area with interpolated pixels.
 The new pixel values are interpolated from the nearest pixel.
   * - :ref:`square_blur`
     - Video Effect
     - Blur and Hide